CryptozombiesHQ/cryptozombie-lessons/arrays.md

 Person[] people; // dynamic Array, we can keep adding to it
 ```

 Remember that state variables are stored permanently in the blockchain?
-So creating a dynamic array of structs like this can be useful for storing People (or whatever) in your contract, kind of like a database.
+So creating a dynamic array of structs like this can be useful for storing structured data in your contract, kind of like a database.

 ## Public Arrays